GandhiNN/gandhinn.github.io/_drafts/2025-02-26-migrating-from-poetry-to-uv-an-experience.md

 ---
-title:  "Migrating from Poetry to UV: An Experience"
+title:  "Migrating from Poetry to UV"
-seo_title: "migrating from poetry to uv: an experience"
+seo_title: "migrating from poetry to uv"
-seo_description: "migrating from poetry to uv: an experience"
+seo_description: "migrating from poetry to uv"
 date:   2025-02-26 00:00:00 +0700
 categories:
   - Programming